MicrosoftDocs/windows-powershell-docs/docset/windows/vpnclient/new-eapconfiguration.md

 This command creates the EAP configuration object and stores it in the variable named $B. The EAP configuration object is customized to use the TLS authentication method by the *Tls* parameter, and configured to verify the identity of the server by the *VerifyServerIdentity* parameter.This command implicitly configures a smart card to be used for authentication.
 PS C:\>$B = New-EapConfiguration -Tls -VerifyServerIdentity

-This command uses the *EapConfigXmlStream* method of the EAP configuration object created in the previous command to specify the value for the *TunnledEapAuthMethod* parameter.
+This command uses the *EapConfigXmlStream* method of the EAP configuration object created in the previous command to specify the value for the *TunneledEapAuthMethod* parameter.
 This command also specifies that PEAP is the authentication method, as specified by the *Peap* parameter; that NAP is enabled for PEAP, as specified by the *EnableNap* parameter; and that *FastReconnect* is enabled, as specified by the *FastReconnect* parameter.
-PS C:\>$a = New-EapConfiguration -Peap -EnableNap -FastReconnect $True -VerifyServerIdentity -TunnledEapAuthMethod $b.EapConfigXmlStream
+PS C:\>$a = New-EapConfiguration -Peap -EnableNap -FastReconnect $True -VerifyServerIdentity -TunneledEapAuthMethod $b.EapConfigXmlStream
 ```

 This set of commands creates an EAP configuration object customized with the TLS authentication method, and then uses its EapConfigXmlStream object as the tunneled authentication method.